hariomchaudhary-gh/Project--Bank-Data-Analytics/README.md

     7.Approx.
 65% loans are not verified which is not a good lending practice.

-    8.The maximum loan amount is sanctioned for home loans.
+    8.The maximum numbers of loan amount is sanctioned for home loans.

     9.ST caste is having the least share in loans sanctioned.